infinet/xt_wgobfs/README.md

 `Chacha6` is chosen for its speed, as the goal is not encryption.

-Tested working on Alpine linux kernel 5.15, CentOS 7, Debian 10/11/12 and openSUSE 15.5.
+Tested working on Alpine linux kernel 5.15, CentOS 7, Debian 10 to 13 and openSUSE 15.5.